History

 1860

-Inauguration of Ospedale Beata Vergine, built inside the neoclassical building that now houses the Academy of Architecture.
+Inauguration of the Ospedale Beata Vergine, housed within the neoclassical building that today serves as the Academy of Architecture.

 • Locarno Hospital